Matthew Mann

-Matthew "Matt" Mann II (1884–1962) was a British-born American college swimming coach and was coach of the men's swim team in the 1952 Summer Olympics that won four gold medals, two silver medals and one bronze medal.
+Matthew "Matt" Mann II (December 21, 1884 – August 6, 1962) was a British-born competitive swimmer and Hall of Fame American swimming coach born in Leeds, known for coaching the University of Michigan from 1925 to 1954, where he led his swimmers to 13 NCAA team titles.
+Considered one of the winningest coaches in American history, he served as the Head Coach of the U.S. men's swim team in the 1952 Summer Olympics that won four gold medals, two silver medals and one bronze medal.

+Early swimming and emigration

-He learnt to swim at eight in his hometown of Leeds, England, at the public bath house.
-He could afford to swim there once a week, on 'dirty water days', when it only cost a penny.
+Mann learned to swim at eight in his hometown of Leeds, West Yorkshire, England, at the public bath house.
+He had the money to swim there once a week, on 'dirty water days', as the cost was only a penny.
 Otherwise, he swam in the outdoor sluiceways that drained from the wool mills.
-He became England's boy champion at 9 and a senior champion at 14.
-In his early 20s, he emigrated penniless to North America, with his International Swimming Hall of Fame biography stating: "Matt emigrated steerage to the USA, was stopped at Ellis Island for insufficient funds, shipped to Toronto in a sealed railroad car with $2.00 left in his pocket.
+At nine, he was England's boy champion and became a senior champion at 14.

+In his early 20s, he emigrated penniless to North America in 1908, with his International Swimming Hall of Fame biography stating: "Matt emigrated steerage to the USA, was stopped at Ellis Island for insufficient funds, shipped to Toronto in a sealed railroad car with $2.00 left in his pocket.
 Walking down Yonge Street, he found a room for $1.00 a week, then bought a week's meal tickets in a bean wagon for his other dollar.
 'I was on top of the world,' said Matt.
 'I had no money but my needs were taken care of and I had a whole week to look for a job.'"

-He was head coach at the Detroit Athletic Club's swim team and Yale University and Harvard University before going on to coach 13 National Collegiate Athletic Association champion swimming teams at the University of Michigan and the University of Oklahoma.
-He was head coach of the U.S. Men's Swimming Team at the 1952 Summer Olympics.
-He was one of the 21 people to be inducted into the International Swimming Hall of Fame when it was formed in 1965; he was one of only two coaches (with Robert Kiphuth) and two Britons (with English Channel swimmer Captain Matthew Webb) to be inducted.
+At 16, he became the British Empire Champion in swimming.
+At 21, he came to Canada and then to the United States by 1908, where he first settled in Buffalo and soon set national YMCA records for the 100 and 220-yard freestyle events.